-- ICANN has no coercive power only the ability to enter into contractual relationships through a process of consensus & consent. - ICANN is not a substitute for the powers of governments
+- ICANN has no inherent coercive power, only the ability to enter into contractual relationships through a process of consensus & consent - ICANN is not a substitute for the powers of governments (i.e., courts and laws)

 Does ICANN regulate/govern?

 • No: ICANN coordinates.